-Q# Verification Audit Questions and Interpretations NC-Minor NC-Major NC-Critical N/A Q4.4.1 Verify that all feed that is batch-mixed (including feed for other species) and sequenced on-farm is recorded on a Feed Sequencing, Mixing and Distribution Record (R-S).
-Is medicated feed that is batch-mixed (including feed for other species) and sequenced being recorded on a Feed Sequencing, Mixing and Distribution Record (R-S)?
-Full and Partial Validation: R-S: Feed Sequencing, Mixing and Distribution Record R-R: Ration Used On-Farm Record veterinary prescription(s) Verify that the Feed Sequencing, Mixing and Distribution SOP (SOP 4.4) includes all required elements: a. the protocol b. the deviation measures describing what to do if something goes wrong c. the verification measures.
+Q# Verification Audit Questions and Interpretations Compliant NC-Minor NC-Major NC-Critical N/A Q4.4.1 Verify that all feed that is batch-mixed (including feed for other species) and sequenced on-farm is recorded on a Feed Sequencing, Mixing and Distribution Record.
+Full and Partial Validation: R-S: Feed Sequencing, Mixing and Distribution Record R-R: Ration Used On-Farm Record veterinary prescriptions Is feed that is batch-mixed (including feed for other species) and sequenced being recorded on a Feed Sequencing, Mixing and Distribution Record?
+Q4.4.2 Verify that the Feed Sequencing, Mixing and Distribution SOP includes all required elements: a. the protocol b. the deviation measures describing what to do if something goes wrong c. the verification measures.
 All required elements are listed on SOP 4.4 Feed Sequencing, Mixing and Distribution.
-The SOP 4.4 Feed Sequencing, Mixing and Distribution is mandatory only for sites with an on-farm feed mill.
-Does the site have a Feed Sequencing, Mixing and Distribution SOP (SOP 4.4) that includes: a. the protocol with all PigSAFE-required elements? b. the deviation measures describing what to do if something goes wrong?
-Verify that the Feed Sequencing, Mixing and Distribution SOP (SOP 4.4) for rations mixed on-farm is adequately implemented by ensuring: a. the Feed Sequencing, Mixing and/or Distribution Record (R-S) is cross-referenced with the Ration Used On-Farm Record (R-R), and prescriptions b. the Feed Sequencing, Mixing and Distribution Record (R-S) demonstrates that medicated feed is being sequenced adequately (flush) c. the Ration Used On-Farm Record (R-R) is crossed-referenced with the feed delivery slips to ensure feed is delivered to the proper bin and distributed to the right pigs d. the Vaccine and Drug Use Policy is respected by verifying that all prescriptions (if applicable), are available.
-Has the Feed Sequencing, Mixing and Distribution SOP Full and Partial Validation: R-B: Training Record R-R: Ration Used On-Farm Record R-S: Feed Sequencing, Mixing and Distribution Record (including calibration) R-X: Calibration Record - On-Farm Feed Mill R-1: Verification Record R-2: Incident Report R-3: Corrective Action Request feed delivery slips veterinary prescription feed performance test results observation (full validation only) interview
+Does the site have a Feed Sequencing, Mixing and Distribution SOP that includes: a. the protocol with all PigSAFE-required elements? b. the deviation measures describing what to do if something goes wrong?
+Q4.4.3 c. the verification measures?
+Verify that the Feed Sequencing, Mixing and Distribution SOP for rations mixed on-farm is adequately implemented by ensuring: a. cross-reference the Feed Sequencing, Mixing and Distribution Record (R-S) with the Ration Used On-Farm Record (R-R), and prescriptions b. the Feed Sequencing, Mixing and Distribution Record (R-S) demonstrates that medicated feed is being sequenced adequately (flush) c. cross-reference the Ration Used On-Farm Record and the feed delivery slips to ensure feed is delivered to the proper bin and distributed to the right pigs. d. the Vaccine and Drug Use Policy is respected by verifying that all prescriptions (if applicable), are available.
+Full and Partial Validation: > R-B: Training Record > R-R: Ration Used On-Farm Record > R-S: Feed Sequencing, Mixing and Distribution Record (including calibration) > R-X: Calibration Record - On-Farm Feed Mill > R-1: Verification Record > R-2: Incident Report > R-3: Corrective Action Request > feed delivery slip > veterinary prescriptions > observation (full validation only) > interview Has the Feed Sequencing, Mixing and Distribution SOP 4.4 been adequately implemented?